Information for visitors to Hawaiʻi island

 For latest eruption information:

 - Fissure eruptions: In early May 2018, new fissure eruptions began on the Lower East Rift Zone of Kīlauea Volcano, in the Puna district, on Hawai‘i Island.
-The fissures are producing lava flows which are locally destructive, however, the flows and fissures themselves, are not directly affecting any other part of the island or State.
+The fissures were producing lava flows which were locally destructive, however, the flows and fissures themselves, were not directly affecting any other part of the island or State.
+This activity greatly reduced on 4 August 2018.

-- Summit activity: At the summit of the volcano, the level of the lava lake within Halema‘uma‘u crater has dropped, and the lake is no longer visible.
-There are multiple earthquakes under the summit and nearby.
-Intermittent ash emissions and explosions are occurring.
+- Summit activity: At the summit of the volcano, the level of the lava lake within Halema‘uma‘u crater dropped, and the lake disappeared visible.
+There were multiple earthquakes under the summit and nearby and the crater greatly expanded in width and depth.
+Intermittent ash emissions and explosions were occurring.
+This activity ceased on 2 August 2018.

-- Lower East Rift Zone fissure eruption: Emergency officials have asked the general public to avoid the area directly involved in this eruption, due to potential road closures, emergency response and evacuation activities, and hazardous gases.
+- Lower East Rift Zone fissure eruption: Emergency officials ask the general public to avoid the area directly involved in this eruption, due to potential road closures, emergency response and evacuation activities, and hazardous gases.

-- Hawai‘i Volcanoes National Park: Two-thirds of Hawai‘i Volcanoes National Park is currently closed due to summit eruptive activity.
+- Hawai‘i Volcanoes National Park: Two-thirds of Hawai‘i Volcanoes National Park is currently closed due to summit eruptive activity but parts are expected to reopen in September 2018.
 The Park’s Kahuku Unit is open, and is located one-hour’s drive south of the Park’s main entrance https://www.nps.gov/havo/2018-closure.htm.
 Be sure to check current air quality conditions before heading to Kahuku.
 The area is sometimes impacted by volcanic gas, particles, and ashfall.
 The National Historic Parks in West Hawai‘i are open as usual.

 - Air quality impacts: Volcanic pollution on the island is an ongoing condition that accompanies the eruption of Kīlauea, and has been present over the last 35 years.
-Currently, this pollution is mainly composed of:
+Gas release is currently at its lowest since 2007 but any volcanic pollution is mainly composed of:

 - SO2 gas and fine particles (PM2.5): from Kīlauea’s fissure and summit eruptions.
 Also known as ‘vog’.
 Fine particles are largely responsible for the visible haze observed downwind of the vents.